hypertrace/hypertrace/README.md

 - [Instrumentation](https://docs.hypertrace.org/docs/getting-started/Instrumentation/)
 - [Quick start with sample app](https://docs.hypertrace.org/docs/getting-started/quick-start/)

-## To start developing Kubernetes
+## To start tracing with Hypertrace

 The [community repository] hosts all information about building Hypertrace from source, how to contribute code and documentation, who to contact about what, etc.

-If you want to deploy hypertrace right away on docker desktop or any cloud platform you can refer to our [deployment docs] or here are steps to quick start with docker desktop.
+If you want to deploy hypertrace right away on docker desktop or any cloud platform you can refer to our [deployment docs]() or here are steps to quick start with docker desktop.

-### You have a working [Docker environment] with [Kubernetes] enabled.
+### You have a working [Docker environment]() with [Kubernetes]() enabled.

 ```
 git clone https://github.com/hypertrace/hypertrace-helm